What’s New in 2026

 Child Labor Laws

-The DC Board of Education enforces child labor laws and conducts inspections.
+The DC Department of Employment Services (DOES) Office of Wage-Hour enforces child labor laws and conducts inspections.
 Violations of child labor laws can result in fines or imprisonment, with escalating penalties for repeat offenses.

 Employers of minors must display a poster of permitted employment and work hours for minors.